Greatest Movie Series

 Film Plot Summary

-Skynet dispatched another Terminator or Terminatrix - an advanced sexy female named T-X (Kristanna Loken) - Skynet's most sophisticated cyborg killing machine to date, back to July 24, 2004 Los Angeles to kill him; she first appeared nude in Beverly Hills where she hijacked a rich lady for her purple leather pantsuit and her silver Lexus; an outdated, mono-syllabic, reprogrammed (by the Resistance) T-850 Terminator (Arnold Schwarzenegger) was also sent back to protect John ("You must live"), while T-X began murdering West Hills Junior HS classmates of John (including the pursuit of LA animal hospital veterinary doctor Kate Brewster (Claire Danes)).
+Skynet dispatched another Terminator - or Terminatrix - an advanced sexy female named T-X (Kristanna Loken) - Skynet's most sophisticated cyborg killing machine to date, back to July 24, 2004 Los Angeles to kill him.
+She first appeared nude in Beverly Hills where she hijacked a rich lady for her purple leather pantsuit and her silver Lexus.
+An outdated, mono-syllabic, reprogrammed T-850 Terminator (Arnold Schwarzenegger), similar in appearance to the previous two films' Terminators, was also sent back by the Resistance to protect John ("You must live"), while T-X began murdering West Hills Junior HS classmates of John.
+In particular, the Terminatrix was in pursuit of LA animal hospital veterinary doctor Katherine "Kate" Brewster (Claire Danes), John Connor's future wife.

-Crystal Peak was revealed instead to be a 30 year-old government fall-out shelter for VIPs, designed to survive the blast ("There's nothing here") -- inevitable since SkyNet (composed of cyberspace software) couldn't be shut down or destroyed with explosives ("There was never any stopping it"); nuclear missiles were being launched and detonated, as John assumed command and spoke to Montana Civil Defense on the radio.
+The two Terminators: the T-X and a rebooted Terminator (after momentarily being controlled, but then announcing: "I'm back"), pursued Kate and John there in separate helicopters.
+After a fierce struggle that left the T-X with detached legs, the Terminator detonated his last hydrogen fuel cell in the female T-X's mouth, destroying both of them ("You are terminated!").
+Crystal Peak was revealed to be a protective, 30 year-old government fall-out shelter for VIPs, designed to survive the blast ("There's nothing here").
+Annihilation by SkyNet was inevitable since it was composed of cyberspace software on thousands of computers that couldn't be shut down or destroyed with explosives ("There was never any stopping it").
+In the film's downbeat ending, nuclear missiles across the world were being launched and detonated by SkyNet on Judgment Day, as John took charge, assumed command and spoke to Montana Civil Defense on the ham radio.

 Film Notables (Awards, Facts, etc.)